 Mix with a carrier oil and apply directly on your pulse points – wrists, temples, behind the ears or knees, on the soles of your feet or by anointing your third eye.
 Mix with a carrier oil and rub on to joints, ankles or anywhere it feels achey or sore.

 Essential oils are so versatile, basically put them anywhere you feel in need of an extra touch of relaxation.

 4. Essential Oil Spray / Mist

-Using a spray mist either a done for you blend or DIY by mixing your favorite oils with water in a small spray bottle (sacred space DIY recipe below) and then spray the fragrance in the air, your body or on your meditation cushions or eye pillow.
+Using a spray mist, either a done for you blend or DIY blend you make by mixing your favorite oils with water in a small spray bottle (sacred space DIY recipe below).
+Then spray the fragrance in the air, your body or on your meditation cushion or eye pillow.

 Grounding Meditation Blend